sksharmi/2601050099_MTech_CTP_Practical-1/CO1/Maximum Sub Array/README.md

 2. Algorithm

-Start.
+1.Start.

-Take the array of daily gains/losses.
+2.Take the array of daily gains/losses.

-Initialize current_sum and max_sum with the first element.
+3.Initialize current_sum and max_sum with the first element.

-Start traversing the array from the second element.
+4.Start traversing the array from the second element.

-For each element, calculate:
-current_sum = max(element, current_sum + element)
+5.For each element, calculate: current_sum = max(element, current_sum + element)

-Compare current_sum with max_sum.
+6.Compare current_sum with max_sum.
 If current_sum is greater, update max_sum.

-Continue until all elements are processed.
+7.Continue until all elements are processed.

-The max_sum represents the maximum possible sum of a continuous subarray.
+8.The max_sum represents the maximum possible sum of a continuous subarray.

-Display the maximum subarray and its sum.
+9.Display the maximum subarray and its sum.

-Stop.
+10.Stop.

 4. Input